Lurk-r/Conject/README.md

 # Conject - Console Injector
-A simple Console-only DLL(s) Injector
+A simple Console-only DLL(s) Injector </br>
+Feel free to use this project as base, credits if you can.

 > This branch is the **universal** version of Conject.
 > Looking for the single-process version?
 See the **[main](https://github.com/Lurk-r/conject)** branch.